 If any of these questions made you stop and think, what do you notice about your responses?
 Are these things you’ve thought about before, or much at all?

 Coaching is a relationship that begins with you.
 But it doesn’t stop there.
-I help you reach further into yourself in order to engage more fully with the
+I help you reach further into yourself in order to engage more fully with the world around you.

 Coaching helps you see how you work with others, what your strengths and talents are, and where you have blind spots.
 It sharpens your understanding of what you think, how you feel and how you interpret your surrounding culture and environment.
 Together we explore how your current personal and world views both help and hinder your latent potential.

-working with leaders
+Kirsty talks about working with leaders

 “The sessions were extremely successful, both in terms of the business objectives achieved but also in terms of building the team.”